 Exclusions to Workers’ Compensation in South Carolina

 Some workers in South Carolina are not considered to be employees.
-Others are not eligible to receive benefits from remuneration.
-This list consists of:
+Others are not eligible to receive benefits or remuneration from workers’ comp.
+This list of individuals consists of:

-- Casual employees who do not have regular working hours and just work as necessary.
+- Casual employees who do not have regular working hours and only work as necessary.

 - Employers who made less than $3,000 on payroll in the previous year.